Queer Sexuality and Identity in the Qur'an and Hadith

 Whoever is not able to perform coitus should abstain.

 (4) Narrated Abdullah: We were with the Prophet, peace be upon him, as young men and we did not feel any passion.
 And the Messenger of God, peace be upon him, said to us: "O young men!
-Whoever among you is able to perform coitus, he should get married, and whoever is not able, should abstain, because for him it is a harm."
+Whoever among you is able to perform coitus, he should get married, and whoever is not able, should abstain, because it will unnerve him."

 In the next case, a specific man, Uthman bin Madh'un, comes to ask if he can be permitted to live a life of asceticism, and he is not allowed to: